 Although excessive dietary sodium intake is a key risk factor for the development of hypertension, other lifestyle variables, including obesity, excessive alcohol intake, poor diet, and physical inactivity are also important contributors.
-The DASH (Dietary Approaches to Stop Hypertension) diet, has been shown to result in substantial reductions in blood pressure even when sodium intake is not decreased.17 Nevertheless, evidence for the independent impact of sodium reduction on blood pressure comes from the findings of the follow-up DASH II study which compared the effects of three levels of sodium and two dietary patterns on blood pressure.
-Sodium was found to have a significant effect on blood pressure in those following either a typical American diet or a DASH diet, and the combination of the DASH diet and reduced sodium intake achieved the greatest effect on blood pressure.18
+The DASH (Dietary Approaches to Stop Hypertension) diet, has been determined to result in substantial reductions in blood pressure even when sodium intake is not decreased.21 Nevertheless, evidence for the independent impact of sodium reduction on blood pressure comes from the findings of the follow-up DASH II study which compared the effects of three levels of sodium and two dietary patterns on blood pressure.
+Sodium was found to have a significant effect on blood pressure in those following either a typical American diet or a DASH diet, and the combination of the DASH diet and reduced sodium intake achieved the greatest effect on blood pressure.22

 Effect of salt reduction

-The benefits of reducing salt intake on blood pressure
+The benefits of reducing salt intake on health

-The evidence consistently shows that dietary salt reduction can achieve health benefits, especially from reduction in blood pressure.18,19 Population based intervention studies and randomised controlled clinical trials have shown that it is possible to achieve significant reductions in blood pressure with reduced salt intake in adults with and without hypertension.1,8 A 4.6 g reduction in daily dietary intake of salt decreases blood pressure by about 5.0/2.7 mmHg in hypertensive individuals and by 2.0/1.0 mmHg in normotensive people.20 Randomised controlled trials have consistently shown dose-response effects.21 The blood pressure lowering effect of reducing salt intake is effective in men and women, in all ethnic groups, in all age groups, and all starting blood pressures.19,22
+The evidence consistently highlights the fact that dietary salt reduction can achieve health benefits, especially via a reduction in blood pressure.22,23Population based intervention studies and randomised controlled clinical trials have indicated that it is possible to achieve significant reductions in blood pressure with reduced salt intake in adults, both with and without hypertension.1,8 A 4.6 g reduction in daily dietary intake of salt decreases blood pressure by about 5.0/2.7 mmHg in hypertensive individuals and by 2.0/1.0 mmHg in normotensive people.24 Randomised controlled trials have consistently displayed dose-response effects.25 The blood pressure lowering effect of reducing salt intake is effective in men and women, in all ethnic groups, in all age groups, and all starting blood pressures.23,26

+The effect of dietary sodium reduction on blood pressure in subjects with resistant hypertension, defined as blood pressure that remains above the goal in spite of use of 3 antihypertensive medications, was studied in a randomized trial.27 The results indicated that patients with resistant hypertension are particularly salt sensitive.
+They concluded that a low dietary salt intake is an important part of the clinical management and overall treatment of resistance hypertension.

 Consuming a diet low in sodium has also been shown to reduce blood pressure in children.
-A meta-analysis of 10 trials in children and adolescents found that sodium restriction over a period of 4 weeks resulted in significant reductions in blood pressure.13
+A meta-analysis of 10 trials in children and adolescents determined that sodium restriction over a period of 4 weeks resulted in significant reductions in blood pressure.13 A recent meta-analyses confirms that a reduction in sodium intake reduces blood pressure in children.28

 Dietary salt reduction and prevention of cardiovascular disease